• Skip to primary navigation

 Whitefish, like the cod used in this recipe, is mild, so it is easy to customize this en papillote packet to fit your dietary needs by swapping ingredients.

-This method is one of the easiest and fastest ways to cook fish, even for people who don’t like to cook.
+This method is one of the easiest and fastest ways to cook fish, even for people who dislike cooking.

-I hope this fish en papillote recipe becomes one of your no-fail, foolproof ways to cook an amazing dinner.
+I hope this fish en papillote recipe becomes one of your no-fail, foolproof ways to cook a fantastic dinner.

 Notes & Expert Tips